lsst-sitcom/sitcomtn-079/index.rst

    username: admin

-   password: stored in LSST vault.
+   password: stored in LSST maintel vault in 1password

 - Copy files to ``m1m3-crio-ss.cp.lsst.org`` in the directory ``/var/lib/M1M3support/Tables``.
 Use ``scp`` to copy them.